katierowe/ml4appdev/readme.txt

 - If you are familiar with VirtualBox, the ova-file listed below should provide a nice Linux Virtual Machine:
   - https://drive.google.com/file/d/0B32INV-pzunwazA4UDdLUjFVQjA/view?usp=sharing
   - After you boot the above machine, the password is 'a'
-  - The above machine has anaconda python installed inside the ann account.
+  - The above machine has Anaconda Python installed inside the ann account.

 - If you want to use your own Linux host rather than the above Virtual Machine, I suggest you create an account called 'ann' and use that account to own the app.